Jean-MarcHarvengt/hyperpetpico/README.md

 <br>

-The picture on the PET monitor is mirrored to VGA by default (80/40 columns modes)<br>
+The picture on the PET monitor is mirrored to VGA/HDMI by default (80/40 columns modes)<br>
 Programs can be loaded (via tape emulation, or modern devices as PETdisk or PETdisk MAX 2 or the resident File Browser)<br>
 As soon a program make uses of extended graphics capabilities, only VGA output will show it<br>
 The rest of the PET hardware is just used normally (CPU, RAM, ROM, keyboard, PIA, VIA ...)<br>